snek152/steam-force/courses/cs/env.md

 heading: "Computer Programming - Environment"
 lesson: 2
 prev: "intro-cp"
+next: "envtest"
+desc: "learn about the environment needed to start coding"
+unit: "Computer Programming"
 ---

 Though Environment Setup is not an element of any Programming Language, it is the first step to be followed before setting on to write a program.